Authentication Flows

 Verify caller is

-owneroradminof their active tenant. -
+ownerof their active team. -

 404otherwise. -

-Prevent owner from removing themselves —
+Prevent owner from removing themselves โ

 400. -

-MembershipProvider.removeMember(userId, tenantId)— removes membership on both user and team side; clears active tenant if it was the removed one. -
+MembershipProvider.removeMember(userId, teamId)โ removes membership on both user and team side; clears active team if it was the removed one. -

 Return